Sidão (volleyball)

-Sidão official name Sidnei Dos Santos Jr. (born 1982), commonly known as Sidão is a Brazilian volleyball player, who competes for SESI São Paulo and the national team.
+Sidnei Dos Santos Jr. (born 1982), commonly known as Sidão, is a Brazilian former professional volleyball player who played for SESI São Paulo and was a member of the Brazilian national team.
 He competed at the 2012 Summer Olympics, where Brazil lost in the final.
-He was part of the Brazil men's national volleyball team at the 2010 FIVB Volleyball Men's World Championship in Italy.
-He played for Taubaté Funvic.
+He also played with the national team at the 2010 FIVB Volleyball Men's World Championship in Italy.